jlangch/venice/doc/readme/json-lines.md

 ### Streams

-JSON can be spit to Java OutputStreams, Writers, or files:
+*JSON Lines* can be spit to Java OutputStreams, Writers, or files:
  * `io/bytebuf-out-stream`
  * `io/file-out-stream`
  * `io/buffered-writer`